-Based on the information available at present, CPRE does not oppose the exploitation of shale gas in principle but has major currently unresolved concerns over the risks associated with UCG in the county.
-Our primary aim is to ensure that the location, design and operation of shale gas and UCG sites and the applied methods of extraction do not harm the present beauty, ecology, and tranquillity of the countryside, prevent promotion of its enhancement, or prove harmful to the health and well-being of both residents and visitors; and that all directly or indirectly associated sites and their surroundings are fully restored when production ceases.
-We are also concerned to ensure that the natural resources of the countryside, especially water, are not polluted or used unsustainably.
+CPRE Gloucestershire is a party to the national policy.
+However, should government not introduce a moratorium and in the unlikely event that a planning application came forward our primary aim would be to ensure that the location, design and operation of shale gas and other unconventional fossil fuel sites, and the applied methods of extraction, do not harm the present beauty, ecology, and tranquillity of the countryside, prevent promotion of its enhancement, or prove harmful to the health and well-being of both residents and visitors; and that all directly or indirectly associated sites and their surroundings are fully restored when production ceases.
+We would also be concerned to ensure that the natural resources of the countryside, especially water, are not polluted or used unsustainably.
 We will oppose any development proposals which fail to meet these conditions.